- About Hevo

 conversation partsbelonging to each

-The Intercom API indexes timestamp fields for the Contact object, such as
+The Intercom API indexes timestamp fields of the Contact object, such as

 updated_at, as dates.
-As a result, you can search for contacts based on these timestamps only by day, and not hour, minute or second.
+As a result, you can search for contacts based on these timestamps only by day, and not by hour, minute, or second.
 For example, if you search for contacts with the

-updated_atvalue greater than (the UNIX timestamp for) December 10, 2021 2:30 PM, all contacts updated from 12.00 AM of December 10, 2021 are fetched.
+updated_atvalue greater than 1639126800, the epoch time for December 10, 2021 2:30 PM, all contacts updated from midnight of December 10, 2021 are fetched.
 This can mean re-ingestion of some Events, which counts towards your Events quota consumption.
-Read Searching for timestamp fields.

 To avoid this scenario, Hevo uses a buffer of one hour while searching for the contacts.